 We at The Old Powder House welcome you to the “Old City”!
 Our charming, turn-of-the-century Bed & Breakfast is located in the heart of the St Augustine, Florida’s Historic District.
 You will be just steps from St. George Street, world renowned restaurants and many historic attractions.
 Stroll the cobblestone streets and enjoy the very best St. Augustine has to offer.
 We have provided extensive information on our site about all the wonderful activities, beaches, and shopping to discover in our nation’s oldest city!
-If you would like to view the calendar to see the upcoming attractions you can click HERE.
+Check out http://augustine.com/events/featured-events for all upcoming events and attractions.

 To appreciate the rich culture and heritage of St. Augustine, it’s important to understand how the Old City came to be.
 The colony of St. Augustine was first founded by the Spanish when Pedro Menendez de Aviles and 600 soldiers landed on the Florida coast in September 1565.
 Menendez de Aviles had been commissioned by the King of Spain to drive out pirates.
 The French garrison stationed itself on the St. Johns River to establish and protect Spain’s claim and interests in Florida.
 The Spanish had some very lucrative treasure ventures in Central and South America, but as the ships returned to Spain, they were being looted by pirates hiding out along the coast of Florida.
 By 1695, the Spaniards had built a well fortified fort, Castillo de San Marcos, made of coquina, a hard rock-like material made of broken shells.
 It is due to the hard material and immense structure of the fort that St. Augustine was never conquered.